thunkable/docs-thunkable-com/ios/components/voice/sound.md

 ---

-The Sound component plays sounds stored locally or in the cloud
+The Sound component is a popular component in many apps for playing a variety of sounds from songs, musical effects to voice translations stored locally or in the cloud